Faculty & Staff

 Eileen Kozlowski first joined the Joliet Montessori School Community as a parent in 2008 when her two oldest children started the primary program.
 Eileen was first drawn to the Montessori method when listening to her husband’s fond memories as a JMS primary and elementary student himself.
 Eileen fell in love with the primary program when she came to observe her children working in the classroom their first year here.
 Eileen and her husband feel fortunate to have had all three of their children graduate from the Adolescent Program.
 After being a parent, volunteer and board member, she gladly joined the faculty in 2017 as the Assistant Head of School.

 Eileen has a bachelor’s degree in History and Economics from the University of Illinois Urbana-Champaign and a master’s degree in Public Administration from Keller Graduate School of Management.
-Eileen grew up in Orland Park and enjoys gardening, reading, volunteering and spending time with her husband, Aaron, and three children.
+Eileen grew up in Orland Park and enjoys gardening, reading, volunteering and traveling with her husband, Aaron, to spend time with her three grown children.

 ekozlowski@jolietmontessorischool.org